 2.3 IPC 2221 Vs. IPC 2152

-For example, the IPC 2221 doesn't take into account the thickness and material of the board.
+For example, the IPC 2221 doesn't consider the board's thickness and material.
 After several studies and experiments, the IPC 2152 was released in 2009, making it more accurate to calculate the current capacity and trace widths.

 IPC 2152 considers several parameters, such as internal vs. external traces, the location of heat-sinking planes, the thickness of the board, and others, to provide a more accurate result.
 You can also use it for multilayer PCBs at IPC 2221; there was no technology to create multilayer boards.

 You learned about the different types of trace width calculators based on standards IPC 2221 and IPC 2152.
 Now we will take a look at the trace width calculator formula.

 3. PCB Trace Width Calculator Formula/How is PCB trace width calculated?

 The PCB trace width table can help you determine the trace width of your PCB.
 It also gives you an idea about the current carrying capacity and the impact of the temperature rise.